seanankenbruck/personal-blog/content/posts/2025-10-17-development-on-raspberry-pi.md

 After several months of running this cluster for development, here are the insights I wish I'd known upfront:

-**What Worked Better Than Expected**:
+**What Worked Better Than Expected**:<br>
 - **Stability**: The cluster has been remarkably stable.
-Uptime is limited primarily by intentional experimentation and occasional power outages, not hardware failures
+Uptime is limited primarily by intentional experimentation and occasional power outages, not hardware failures<br>
 - **Performance**: For development workloads, the performance is entirely adequate.
-Build times are reasonable, and application response times match what I'd see in the cloud
+Build times are reasonable, and application response times match what I'd see in the cloud<br>
 - **Learning Value**: The hands-on experience has been invaluable.
-I've learned more about networking, storage, and Kubernetes internals in three months than in years of using managed services
+I've learned more about networking, storage, and Kubernetes internals in three months than in years of using managed services<br>
 - **Cost Savings**: After the initial investment, my monthly "infrastructure costs" are about $3 in electricity versus $200+ for comparable cloud resources

-**Unexpected Challenges**:
+**Unexpected Challenges**:<br>
 - **ARM Image Availability**: More packages support ARM64 now, but you'll still encounter images that don't.
-Budget extra time for this
+Budget extra time for this<br>
 - **SD Card Failures**: MicroSD cards eventually fail.
-I learned to keep backups and consider them consumables rather than permanent storage
+I learned to keep backups and consider them consumables rather than permanent storage<br>
 - **Heat Management**: Under sustained load, heat becomes a concern even with fans.
-Monitor temperatures and ensure adequate ventilation
+Monitor temperatures and ensure adequate ventilation<br>
 - **Network Debugging**: Without cloud provider tools, network issues require old-school debugging—tcpdump, ping, traceroute, and patience

 **Would I Do It Again?**: Absolutely, without hesitation.
 The combination of hands-on learning, cost savings, and always-available infrastructure makes this one of the best investments I've made in my technical education.